 Eat for Energy

 Don’t be afraid of carbs.
-“Our bodies need carbs, because they provide the energy for the whole body,” Alejandro Chaban, certified nutrition consultant and founder of the Yes You Can!
-Diet Plan, says.
+“Our bodies need carbs because they provide the energy for the whole body,” says Alejandro Chabán, certified nutrition consultant and founder of the Yes You Can!
+Diet Plan.
 “Our brains and nervous systems, for example, are highly dependent on carbs to carry out their main functions.”
 But you need to know what to eat and when to eat it.
-“Eat slow-absorption carbs (such as whole grains, legumes and red berries), and limit fast-absorption carbs (honey, sugar, fruit juice), which create glucose spikes and are harder to burn.”
-Aim to get one serving of good carbohydrates in at breakfast and at lunch, but Chaban says it’s best to avoid carbs at dinner.
+“Eat slow-absorption carbs (such as whole grains, legumes, and red berries), and limit fast-absorption carbs (honey, sugar, fruit juice), which create glucose spikes and are harder to burn.”
+Aim to get one serving of good carbohydrates in at breakfast and at lunch, but Chabán says it’s best to avoid carbs at dinner.
 In the evening, when you’re powering down for the day, your body doesn’t need carbohydrates.

 Set an Alarm

 Set an alarm to drink water.
 Confusing hunger for thirst is very common, and it could be sabotaging your get-fit goals.
-Chaban says drinking water steadily throughout the day will help you avert unnecessary cravings in between meals.
-“So, set an alarm to remind yourself to drink at least one glass (8 ounces) of water per hour.”
+Chabán says drinking water steadily throughout the day will help you avert unnecessary cravings in between meals: “So set an alarm to remind yourself to drink at least one glass (eight8 ounces) of water per hour.”

 Snack on Portable Protein